Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

 \subsubsection{Nonlinear monomials at readout}

 Raw monomials in $u_\alpha$ are often relevant features for practical applications, such as autoregressive learning of dynamical systems.
-Let thus $\Bcal(\uv) = \{1, u_1, \ldots, u_1 u_2, \ldots, \Ocal(u^r) \}$ be the vector of size $b=\binom{D+r}{r}$ of monomials of $\{u_\alpha\}_{1\leq \alpha\leq D}$ up to degree $r$.
-The order-$r$ Taylor expansion of the Pauli features $\{\phi_j(\uv)\}_{1\leq j\leq q}$ within a small region around some operating point $\uv_0$ (e.g., data mean) can then be written as $\phiv(\uv) = A \Bcal(\uv)$ with a coefficient matrix $A \in \mathbb{R}^{q\times b}$.
-As before, we can define a geometric decodability score \beq \kappa_j^2 \equiv (A^+ A)_{jj},\qquad \sum_{j=1}^{b} \kappa_j^2 = \rank(A)\leq \min(q,b), \eeq which measures how accurately a certain monomial $\mathpzc{b}\in\Bcal$ can be constructed from linear combinations of $\phi_j$.
+Let thus $\Bcal(\uv) = \{1, u_1, \ldots, u_1 u_2, \ldots, \prod_\alpha u_\alpha^r \}$ be the vector of size $b$ of monomials of $\{u_\alpha\}_{1\leq \alpha\leq D}$ up to degree $r$.
+The order-$r$ Taylor expansion of the Pauli features $\{\phi_j(\uv)\}_{1\leq j\leq q}$ within a small region around some operating point $\uv_0$ (e.g., data mean) can then be written as $\phiv(\uv) \simeq A(\uv_0) \Bcal(\uv-\uv_0)$ with a coefficient matrix $A(\uv_0) \in \mathbb{R}^{q\times b}$.
+As before, we can define a geometric decodability score \beq \kappa_j^2 \equiv (A^+ A)_{jj},\qquad \sum_{j=1}^{b} \kappa_j^2 = \rank(A)\leq \min(q,b), \eeq which measures how accurately a certain monomial in $\Bcal$ can be constructed from linear combinations of $\phi_j$.
 This score depends on the operating point $\uv_0$, but is independent of quantum properties of the reservoir, and ranges between 0 and 1 (no/exact construction possible).
-Intermediate values indicate that construction is possible only within an error $\sim \sqrt{1-\kappa_j^2}$ due to off-diagonal terms in the $j$-th row/column of the projector $A^+ A$.
+Intermediate values indicate that construction is possible only within an error $\sim (1-\kappa_j^2)^{1/2}$ due to off-diagonal terms in the $j$-th row/column of the projector $A^+ A$.
 A somewhat artificial dependence of $\kappa_j^2$ on the Taylor order $r$ (owing to the rank constraint) can be mitigated by considering large $r$ and $b$.
 Indeed, most of the $\kappa_j^2$ decrease upon increasing $r$, except for a few stable ones.
 These include monomials that arise directly from the tensor product structure of the encoding state.
-For amplitude encoding \eqref{eq_enc_amplsqrt}, these are all square-free monomials up to order $n$ (e.g., for $n=D=3$: $\Bcal\st{stable}=\{1,x,y,z, xy, xz, yz, xyz\}$).
+For amplitude encoding \eqref{eq_enc_amplsqrt} including all $Z$-strings, these are all square-free monomials up to order $n$ (e.g., for $n=D=3$: $\Bcal\st{stable}=\{1,x,y,z, xy, xz, yz, xyz\}$).

 The typical behavior of $\kappa_j^2$ and of the projectors $A^+ A$ (averaged over a range of expansion points) is illustrated in \cref{fig:decod_mon}.
 While the score typically decays with increasing nonlinear degree, rotational encoding tends to have a greater expressivity towards higher-order monomials.
-This is associated with less leakage into off-diagonal terms of $A^+ A$ [see \cref{fig:decod_mon}(b)], and can explain why rotational encoding often leads to robust performance of QELMs.
+This is associated with less leakage into off-diagonal terms of $A^+ A$ [see \cref{fig:decod_mon}(b)], and contributes to the robust performance often observed for rotational encoding.